ziollek/EventBus/README.md

 ...
 bus.Publish("topic:handler", "Hello, World!");
 ```

+In the case of simplified bus, there is only one argument accepted of predefined type.

 #### SubscribeAsync(topic string, fn interface{}, transactional bool)
 Subscribe to a topic with an asynchronous callback.
 Returns error if `fn` is not a function.